MennaTullahTaha/MennaTullah-Taha/README.md

 My fitness pal test plan:

 Registration Module:

 1. Verify that opening the application for the first time makes you choose to either sign up or sign in.
 (Medium)

 2. Verify that sign up allows to either connect using an application or sign up using an email.
 (Medium)

 3. Verify that under armour account could be used to log in with.
 (Medium)

 Registration using email:

 1. Verify that User can select one goal to work on.
 (High)

 2. Verify that selecting an option navigates to the next page. (high)

 3. Verify that user can’t select a birth year before 1900 (low)

 4. Verify that user can’t select a birth date after 2019. (low)

 5. Verify that user can’t continue registration without selecting his goal. (high)

 6. Verify that user can’t continue registration without selecting gender. (high)

 7. Verify that user can’t continue registration without birth date. (high)

 8. Verify that user can’t continue registration without entering height and weight. (high)

 9. Verify that user can select whether to enter height in cms or feet.
 (Medium)

 10. Verify that user can only enter numbers in height.
 (Medium)

 11. Verify that user can’t enter more than one number in height when it’s in feet.
 (Medium)

 12. Verify that user can’t enter more than 3 digits in height when its in cm.
 (Medium)

 13. Verify that user can’t exceed 300 in height when its in cm and user can’t put value less than 100.
 (Medium)

 14. Verify that if user selected goal to lose weight and entered goal weight same as the previous weight then a message should appear.
 (High)

 15. Verify that next button navigates to the next page (High)

 16. Verify that back button navigates to the previous page.
 (High)

 17. Verify that you can’t sign up without filling any field.
 (High)

 18. Verify that you can’t sign up without Entering Email.
 (High)

 19. Verify that you can’t sign up without Entering password.
 (High)

 20. Verify that you can’t register with a previously registered email.
 (High)

 21. Verify that you can’t register with a password less than 6 characters.
 (High)

 22. Verify that a list of suggested user name appears when user name is not available.
 (Medium)

 23. Verify that user can’t proceed without agreeing terms and conditions. (high)

 24. Verify that clicking on terms and conditions results in a page opening with terms and conditions. (high)

 25. Verify that once registration is done user receives email to verify email. (high)

 a.
 Verify that clicking the verification button verifies the user. (high)

 26. Verify that user can’t receive latest news and offers unless he checks the check box during registration. (high)

 27. Verify that user can display calories in kilo joules. (low)

 Registration using facebook.

 1. Verify that clicking on continue with facebook opens facebook. (high)

-a.
-Verify that if user is logged out of facebook then he should log in. (high)
+2. Verify that if user is logged out of facebook then he should log in. (high)

-2. Verify that a list with what fitness pal receives from facebook would appear to the user. (high)
+3. Verify that a list with what fitness pal receives from facebook would appear to the user. (high)

-a.
-Verify that user can edit the list of information that facebook receives. (high) (All the steps in registration with email should be checked here)
+4. Verify that user can edit the list of information that facebook receives. (high)

+(All the steps in registration with email should be checked here)

 Diary Module: